Skip to main content

 • Find your student’s current IEP Eligibility Determination Form (for a description of the form see “New Applicants” above).

-• On the last page of the form there should be a list of people who attended the meeting, their signatures, and the date.
+• On the last page of the form there should be a list of people who attended the meeting and the date.

 • Find the date of the meeting in the “Date” column and add three to the year.

-You would start the re-evaluation process in the fall of 2023 to allow enough time to complete the process.
+You would start the re-evaluation process in August 2024 to allow enough time to complete the process.

 Re-Evaluation Options for renewing students